LOW RISK DRIVING = “DYNAMIC DEFENSIVE DRIVING” (aka “ADVANCED DRIVING”)

 Low risk driving compels a slower speed!

 We turn right at the next roundabout into an equally narrow single lane.
 This street has 90 degree angle parked cars on the right.
-Even more camouflage for suddenly-emerging pedestrians (not to mention cyclists, skateboardists and even wheelchair riders!).
+Even more camouflage for suddenly-emerging pedestrians (not to mention cyclists, skateboard riders and even wheelchair drivers!).
 At the next roundabout, itself within 200m of four hotels and with a funeral-holding church on its opposite corner, the lane widens into two.
 The second is a right-turn-only lane.

 We drive straight ahead by intensively keeping within the tight outer lane, past more frontal 45 degree angle parking on our right.
 Then, through two busy – and deceptively ‘open’ – multi-laned roundabouts, into a two-way entrance of a busy undercover supermarket car park.